aman0603/E-commerce/README.md

 - Implement a full-fledged shopping cart with item removal and quantity adjustment.
 - Improve UI with animations and better user experience.

-## License
-This project is open-source and free to use under the [MIT License](LICENSE).

 ## Author
 Developed by **Aman Paswan**.
 If you have any questions, feel free to reach out!

----
-This README provides all necessary details for installation, project structure, and future improvements.
-Let me know if you'd like any modifications! 🚀